 You will need to sit down and draw up a list of any outstanding debts you have - credit cards, mortgage, student loan, the lot.
 If you don't know the rate of interest charged to each of your debts check statements or contact your lender to find out.
 When you've figured out which debt has the highest APR it's a good idea to put as much spare cash as you can into reducing and finally clearing the balance, making overpayments if it's possible to do this without penalty.

 Remember that you will have to keep making payments on all your other debts, but it's worth focusing your spare cash on the most expensive one until it's cleared, then putting your freed up cash towards clearing the next expensive debt and so on until you are debt-free.

+There is a lot to think about when deciding which debt to pay off first.
 As well as considering how expensive a debt is, i.e. the rate of interest you are paying on it, you should also consider the size of your debt.
 Some debts may be large with small interest rates, while others can be small with high rates of interest.
 You might want to pay off some of your smaller debts straight away just to tick them off the list.

 For example, if you have debt on a store card to the amount of, say, £150, it's a good idea to simply pay this off in full, stop using the card and cancel the account.
 Store card interest rates can be notoriously high, often in the region of 30%, so they're really not worth using unless you can pay the balance off in full every month.

 By clearing a couple of these smaller debts quickly you can cross those off your list and concentrate on hitting your most costly debts with freed-up cash, while at the same time keeping up minimum repayments on the rest of your debts and keeping in mind those that are highest-priority.